pulseflow/petal/packages/eslint-config/README.md

 #### astro

-to enable astro support, you need to explicitly turn it on:
+to enable astro support, you need to explicitly turn it on or install the `astro` dependency, in which case it is auto-detected:

 ```js
 // eslint.config.js